Was jeff dahmer archbishop Weakland's Convenient Distraction?

 The Catholic Connection

-The entire legal machinery – prosecution, defense, and just about everything in between – was staffed with people connected to Weakland’s Archdiocese.
+The entire legal machinery – prosecution, defense, and just about everything in between – was curiously staffed with people connected to Weakland’s Archdiocese.
 From the DA’s office to the judge’s bench to Jeff Dahmer’s own psychologist, nearly every major player came with a side gig – or a history – linked to Milwaukee’s embattled Catholic leadership.

 District Attorney Michael McCann, who prosecuted Jeff, maintained a close personal friendship with Archbishop Weakland.
 The address where Jeff Dahmer supposedly molested Somsack Sinthasomphone belonged to the DA.
-Yeah, it’s as bad as it sounds.

 Judge William Gardner, who had previously dismissed allegations against Father Lawrence Murphy, played a key role in the story as the judge who sentenced Jeff for supposedly molesting Somsack Sinthasomphone…at the DA’s apartment.
 See Lionel Dahmer, A Father’s Story (1994), Kindle edition, p.
 77.